temisan0x/heytemisan/README.md

 ### Hi there, I'm Temisan Momodu 👋

-- 🔭 I’m currently working on [Cryptek](https://github.com/heytemisan/Cryptek)
+- 🔭 I’m currently working on [cryptoSneaks ](https://github.com/heytemisan/cryptoSneaks)
 - 🌱 I’m currently mastering Reactjs.
 - 👯 I’m looking to collaborate on a Crypto Project.
-- 🤔 I’m looking for help with React Lazy loader documentation.
 - 💬 Ask me about React or any front-end related stuffs.
 - 📫 How to reach me: Twitter, [Facebook](https://web.facebook.com/temy.momodu), [Dev.to](https://dev.to/heytemisan).
 - 😄 Pronouns: He/His